fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackAdmin/v1.2.6/New-AzureRMPlan.md

 # New-AzureRMPlan

 ## SYNOPSIS
-The New-AzureRmPlan cmdlet creates a new plan composing the various quotas of the resource provider
+Creates a plan composing the various quotas of the resource provider.

 ## SYNTAX